rchikhi/GPT-is-you/README.md

 # Does it work?

 Here is a question asked to a LLM trained on chats where I responded.
-Note that I do not give any information in the prompt.

 > ```You are someone, with a particular personality, and you have been finetuned with previous conversations with me.
 Please reply to this question as if you are this person.
 What is your occupation?```

-The response:
+Notice how I do not give any information in the prompt.
+The response was:

 > ```### it's a good question. i'm not sure what you mean by finetuned. do you mean the previous conversations changed my personality or that they made me a better person or what?. occupation: engineer. i guess i can't avoid to say that i'm a french engineer living in paris ###```